IHE/ITI.Finance/input/pagecontent/volume-1.md

 #### XX.1.1.1 Beneficiary Requestor

-The Beneficiary Requestor can enroll beneficiaries, check the coverage eligibility of beneficiaries and optionally query beneficiaries from a Beneficiary Manager.
+The Beneficiary Requestor can enroll beneficiaries and optionally query beneficiaries from a Beneficiary Manager.

 TODO: FHIR Capability Statement for [Beneficiary Requestor](CapabilityStatement-IHE.ToDo.client.html)